-Young dancers are heading off to a series of prestigious performing arts schools - thanks to the Chloe and Liam Trust.
+Dancers set off to performing arts schools thanks to Chloe and Liam Trust

 Alice Burke, Anya Hewett and Eleni Maxwell, all aged 11, and 18-year-old Faye Almond have all been given a helping hand to take the next step towards achieving their dream careers.